John Jairo Arias Tascón

 John Jairo Arias Tascón (1961 – 13 June 1990), known as Pinina, was a member of the Medellín Cartel.
-He obtained power in the cartel's military wing and was accused of hundreds of murders.
+He took power in the cartel's military wing and was accused of hundreds of murders.
 He was considered to be ranked fifth within the cartel structure.
 He was a hit man, the boss of hit men and leader of a criminal group at the disposal of the Cartel, known as Los Priscos.

 His high-pitched voice gave him the nickname "Pinina" after the character of the same name played by the child actress Andrea del Boca in the 1974 Argentine film Papá corazón se quiere casar.
 He was 5 ft 5 in tall.
 Few photos of him are available.

 Career

 He was born to a poor family.
 As a child, Arias lived in the Medellin commune in the barrio (neighborhood) Lovaina, becoming a thief at the age of 12.
 Later he joined a gang, becoming a hit man at the age of 15.
 One story holds that Pablo Escobar recruited Pinina as a member of the cartel, after Pablo got informed that Pinina had broken into one of his cars and stolen a music player from it.